“Seeley Pass is an intuitively laid out, fast, flow trail through heavily wooded forest.”

-) is a smooth, flow style trail that winds through public forest land and is maintained by CAMBA.
+Seeley Pass is a smooth, flow style trail that winds through public forest land and is maintained by CAMBA.
 Obstacles such as roots and rocks are infrequent making this a very accessible trail for beginners but can also challenge and bring excitement to more experienced riders who ride with more speed.
-The trail is highlighted by two unique gravity features and a 200 foot, challenging, log ride.
-The majority of the trail is 2-way with occasional one-way sections clearly marked.
+The majority of the trail is two-way with occasional one-way sections clearly marked.

-The easiest access is at the OO Trailhead east of Seeley, WI on County Highway OO.
-The trail begins the north lot and is clearly marked.
-The trail can also be accessed from Boedecker Road and Camp 38 Road.
-A connector trail from Camp 38 Road Trailhead is expected to be completed in 2014-2015.
+The easiest access is at the OO Trailhead east of Seeley, WI on County Highway OO, but it can also be accessed from Boedecker Road.

-The trail continues across Boedecker and after about 2 miles you'll cross Seeley Fire Tower/Randysek Road.
-From there, you'll enjoy another enjoyable descent down to "The Ballfield" where a sign commemorates the construction of the final leg of the longest singletrack trail in the midwest, connecting Hayward to Cable.
+The trail continues across Boedecker and after about two miles you'll cross Seeley Fire Tower/Randysek Road.
+From there, you'll enjoy another plesant descent down to "The Ballfield" where a sign commemorates the construction of the final leg of the longest singletrack trail in the midwest, connecting Hayward to Cable.